Tlemcen: Early Islamic period

 In the later eighth century and the ninth century, the city became a Kingdom of Banu Ifran with a Sufri Kharijite orientation.
 These same Berber Kharijis also began to develop various small Saharan oases and to link them into regular trans-Saharan caravan routes terminating at Tlemcen, beginning a process that would determine Tlemcen's historical role for almost all of the next millennium.
 In the late 8th century a settlement named Agadir existed on the site of former Roman Pomaria.
 Idris I founded a congregational mosque here, the Great Mosque of Agadir, circa 790 (no longer extant).

 In 1081 or 1082 the Almoravid leader Yusuf ibn Tashfin founded the city of Tagrart ("encampment" in Berber language), just west of Agadir.
 The fusion of the two settlements of Tagrart and Agadir over time became what is now Tlemcen.
 At the same time as he founded Tagrart, Ibn Tashfin founded its congregational mosque, known today as the Great Mosque of Tlemcen, which was expanded in 1126 by his son and successor 'Ali Ibn Yusuf.
 He built a governor's residence next to it, known after as the Qasr al-Qadim ("Old Palace").

+In the book Al-Istibsar fi 'agaib al-Amsar, written in the late 12th century, the author wrote:

+“It is a great and ancient city with numerous timeless ruins, indicating that it was once the capital of past nations.
+It lies at the foot of a mountain, most of whose trees are walnut.
+The city once had water brought in by the works of early civilizations from a spring called Burit, located six miles away.
+A large river, known as Satafsaif, flows through it.
+Tlemcen was the capital of the Zanata [tribe] kingdom and was surrounded by many tribes, both from Zanata and other Berber groups.
+It is a land of great fertility, with abundant resources, low prices, and plentiful blessings.
+The city governs many villages, continuous settlements, and numerous towns under its administration.
+Adjacent to Tlemcen, there is a fortified citadel rich in fruit-bearing trees and abundant in water and rivers.
+Connected to it is Mount Tawraniya, a vast, inhabited mountain filled with villages and continuous settlements.”

 Control of the region passed from the Almoravids to the Almohad Caliphate in the mid-twelfth century.
 After its conquest, the Almohad ruler 'Abd al-Mu'min surrounded the city with a wall in 1145 and built a new citadel.
 However, in the early thirteenth century, 'Abdallah ibn Ghaniya attempted to restore Almoravid control of the Maghreb.
 In about 1209, the region around Tlemcen was devastated by retreating Almoravid forces, not long before their final defeat by the Almohads at the Battle of Jebel Nafusa in 1210.
 Despite the destruction of Tlemcen's already-feeble agricultural base, Tlemcen rose to prominence as a major trading and administrative center in the region under the ensuing reign of the Almohads.